SD-Suman/SD-Suman.github.io/_posts/2022-05-31-r-and-python-in-linux.md

 All done!

-In addition to the above there is usual installation of software such as QGIS, Google Earth Pro, GIMP, LibreOffice, PDF merger etc. I write this to help other beginners and for myself when I yet again do a fresh install of a better, lighter, faster Linux OS.
+In addition to the above there is usual installation of software such as QGIS, Postgres SQL and PGAdmin4, Google Earth Pro, GIMP, LibreOffice, PDF merger etc. I write this to help other beginners and for myself when I yet again do a fresh install of a better, lighter, faster Linux OS.
 For now, [MX Linux](https://mxlinux.org/) has been a feather light experience and best among any linux I have used without any junk (that I know of).
 Ubuntu comes with a ton of bloat and is super slow compared to MXLinux Fluxbox.
 But ubuntu looks so much nicer - still of no use if its slow.

 The best things about MX Linux is its Bash Config and Clipboard which stores previous copied lines as well and is available as a tray icon in the bottom toolbar next to time.
 The worst thing is it doesn't readily show the power icon on the same toolbar.
 I am still keeping the MX Linux for a while and not switching as the pros outweigh the cons in a great proportion.